 - Students who are awarded financial aid will be required to write a thank you note to the donor, attach it to the award letter offer/acceptance and return it to the President’s Office.

-- All financial awards will be credited directly to Mercy student tuition account balances according to the payment plan selected by the business office.
+- All financial awards will be credited directly to Mercy student tuition account balances according to the payment plan selected.

 - In order to be considered for renewal, students who have received Financial Aid in the previous year are required to reapply each year.
 Receiving an award in a previous year in no way guarantees an award for the current year.
 The total amount of financial aid distributed each year is based upon the availability of funds and the number of qualified applicants.